niccholasw/niccholasw/README.md

   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/git/git-original.svg" alt="Git" width="40" height="40"/>
 </p>

-### 🧰 Tools I Use:

-- Git & GitHub
-- Visual Studio Code
-- WSL

 ### 🌱 Currently Learning:

 - Machine Learning (Python, TensorFlow)
 - Website Development (MERN Stack, Laravel)

-## 📚 Projects

-### 🃏 Beating the Casino (Python)

-- **Blacjack machine learning**: Working on training a machine learning model to optimise casino betting on Blackjack (21), and using it to train humans for real world card counting applications to make a profit.

-### 🌐 Web Development (MERN Stack) - [Link](https://desserts.wdcc.co.nz/)

-- **University of Auckland Desert Society Website**: Created a user-friendly and accessible website using React, Node, and Tailwind for the University of Auckland Dessert Society🍩.

-### 🎮 Game Development (Java)

-- **Museum Thief Investigation**: A game where players uncover clues and solve a mystery in a museum setting.

 ## 📫 How to reach me: